theRealDavidC/Future-Systems/README.md

 Hi there, I'm David Mmari

 I'm **David Mmari**, also known as **Stima Man Tz**.
-I'm a software developer with a passion for programming and creating useful applications.
+I'm a software developer with a passion for programming and creating useful applications and crazy stuffs.

 - I primarily work with **Golang**, **Kotlin**, and **Jetpack Compose**.
 -  I love making small, impactful projects and will be uploading them here soon.